jbonato1/ASTRA/README.md

 ## Notebook

-In this folder there are:
+In notebook folder there are the following notebook where a steb by step tutorial on ASTRO3S is reported

-- Set_parameters: in this notebook it is described how to set all the hyperparameters of Astro3S using the training set
+- 1) Set_parameters
-- Training_Pipeline_PP: in this notebook it is described how to perform the preprocessing of training pipeline in Astro3S
+- 2) Training_Pipeline_PP
-- Training_Pipeline_Training_DNN: in this notebook it is described how to train the DNN
+- 3) Training_Pipeline_Training_DNN
-- Inference_Pipeline: In this notebook it is described how to perform AstroSS inference on the inference dataset
+- 4) Inference_Pipeline
-- CC_Pipeline
+- 5) CC_Pipeline

 ## Astro3S